 Travel: Students are encouraged to car pool for financial and environmental reasons.
 Student choices to car pool are the full responsibility of the students.
 PROOF OF CAR INSURANCE (if driving) is required by the university.
-Students should bring proof of insurance coverage to the pre-field class meeting in addition to their vehicle license plate number.
+Students should bring proof of insurance coverage to the pre-field class meeting.
 Students can download the form provided on-line and bring that form to the pre-field class meeting.